 In your hospital room

-The length of time you’re in the hospital after your surgery depends on the type of surgery you had and your recovery.
-Most people stay in the hospital for 6 days after having a Whipple procedure.
+The length of time you’re in the hospital after your surgery depends on your recovery.
+Most people stay in the hospital for 6 days.

-While you’re in the hospital, your healthcare providers will teach you how to care for yourself while you’re recovering from your surgery.
-You can help yourself recover more quickly by doing the following things:
+Your care team will teach you how to care for yourself while you’re healing from your surgery.
+You can help yourself recover more quickly by:

-- Read your recovery pathway.
-Your healthcare provider will give you a pathway with goals for your recovery, if you don’t already have one.
+• Reading your recovery pathway.
+We will give you a pathway with goals for your recovery if you do not already have one.
 It will help you know what to do and expect on each day during your recovery.

 Managing your pain

 You’ll have some pain after your surgery.
-At first, you’ll get your pain medication through your epidural catheter or IV line.
-You’ll be able to control your pain medication using a PCA device.
-Once you’re able to eat, you’ll get oral pain medication (medication you swallow).
+At first, you’ll get your pain medicine through your epidural catheter or IV line.
+You’ll be able to control your pain medicine using a PCA device.
+Once you can eat, you’ll get oral pain medicine (pain medicine you swallow).

 Moving around and walking